Virazek/Archipelago/worlds/spyro2/docs/tricks.md

 ### Flop to Aquaria Towers

-Reach the upper Aquaria Towers wall with a precise flop from the top of the doorframe leading to Crush's Dungeon.
+Reach the upper Aquaria Towers wall with a flop from the top of the doorframe leading to Crush's Dungeon.
 You can use the 'Reload Hub' option in the pause menu to leave the area behind the wall.

 ## Glimmer

 ### Double Jump to Out-of-Bounds Ledge

 Double jump to the out-of-bounds ledge in the area before the cave.
 You can reach the extended out-of-bounds area and the cave superflight ledge with only charge.
+You can also double jump from the large green gem inside the cave to reach the superflight ledge.

 ### Double Jump to Cave Ledge